WindowsXP95/NeXTSPACE-Live/readme.md

 # About

 This project aims to make a Nextspace Linux distro by using the now retired nextspace-build-iso scripts by nicktelindert.
 This project is also currently in beta so except beta quailty for a bit.
+The system is currently based on CentOS 7 for compatability sake.

 ## Known issues
 - No gui networking tools
 - No decision made on base applications yet.

 ## Logging in
-- You can login with the live cd/usb with username nextspace and an empty password.
+- You can login with the live cd/usb with username "nextspace" and an empty password.

 ## Requiremnets for Building
 - A dual core processor